ThingsIXFoundation/docs/docs/developer-documentation/third-party-mapper-program.md

 ## Process

 ### Project start-up
-1. The manufacturer should contact the ThingsIX Foundation at `contact@thingsix.foundation` indicated that he wants to participate in the Third-Party-Mapper program and provide his company details and the preliminary details of the mapper to be manufactured.
+1. The manufacturer should contact the ThingsIX Foundation at `contact@thingsix.foundation` indicating that he wants to participate in the Third-Party-Mapper program and provide his company details and the preliminary details of the mapper to be manufactured.
 2. The ThingsIX Foundation will review the application and send an invoice for the project-fees (see fees).
 3. After payment the ThingsIX Foundation will provide development-support and will review designs.
 4. Once a final hardware revision and model of the mapper has been created by the manufacturer the manufacturer will send samples of the mapper to the ThingsIX Foundation for approval of that specific revision and model.
 The ThingsIX Foundation will do software, hardware and RF testing.
 The ThingsIX Foundation will keep the mappers for further testing and validation.